Perturbative diagonalization for time-dependent strong interactions: Conclusions

-Our results highlight several new features accessible with parametric interactions.
-Most notably the realization of large, tunable dispersive shifts with modest interaction strengths, achieved by simply tuning the pump frequency sufficiently close to the sum or difference frequency, while maintaining large detuning between the subsystems.
-This is a particularly attractive functionality for multi-qubit circuit-QED architectures where frequency crowding becomes a limiting issue.
-Further, our results show how significant corrections beyond the usual rotating-wave Jaynes-Cummings model are crucial for predicting exact cancellation points (`blind spots') of the induced energy shifts.
-Extending our time-dependent SWT framework to weakly anharmonic systems, we show how frequency-tunable interactions support a rich structure of multi-level shifts, including switching between parametric-dispersive and new parametric-straddling regimes via the choice of pump frequency.
+Applying our analytical technique to parametric interactions, we predict several unique features accessible with parametric cavity- and circuit-QED systems.
+Most notably tunable dispersive shifts in tens of MHz can be realized with modest interaction strengths by simply tuning the pump frequency sufficiently close to the sum or difference frequency, while maintaining large detuning between the physical subsystems.
+This is a particularly attractive functionality for multi-qubit circuit-QED architectures where frequency crowding becomes a limiting issue \cite{Reagor2018}.
+Achieving such tunability in architectures based on static coupling and tunable qubits necessarily comes with trade-offs, such as flux noise-limited qubit coherence and enhanced crosstalk, leading to limited control flexibility.
+Further, our results show how the physics of the Rabi model can be crucial even in the dispersive regime $g_{p} \ll |\omega_{-}|$ and leads to significant corrections beyond the usual rotating-wave Jaynes-Cummings model; these are crucial for predicting exact cancellation points (`blind spots') of the induced energy shifts.
+We note that these corrections to the dressed shift are distinct from non-RWA corrections in the ultra-strong coupling ($g < \omega_{-} \lesssim \omega_{a}$) \cite{Zeuco2009} or the deep-strong coupling ($\omega_{-} < g \sim \omega_{a}$) \cite{Casanova2010} regime.
+In addition to their theoretical novelty, identifying and engineering such blind spots is a topic of active interest in several applications, such as protecting qubits against photon shot-noise induced dephasing \cite{Sears2012, ZhangHouck2017} and mitigating $ZZ$-induced crosstalk in two-qubit gates \cite{Mundada2019, Ku2020, Ganzhorn2020, Petrescu2021} in circuit-QED architectures.
+Extending our analysis to weakly anharmonic systems, we show how frequency-tunable interactions support a rich structure of multi-level shifts, including switching between parametric-dispersive and parametric-straddling regimes via the choice of pump frequency.
 Previously, such effects have been restricted to the purview of highly nonlinear multi-level atoms with complicated selection-rule engineering \cite{Zhu2013}.

-The parametric circuit-QED regime presented here enables new and expeditious applications of the burgeoning parametric quantum toolbox, such as high-contrast and tunable readout \cite{Noh2021} and pump-mediated high-frequency spectroscopy in circuit-QED and trapped ion platforms.
+The parametric-QED regime presented here enables several new and expeditious applications of the burgeoning parametric quantum toolbox.
 In addition, they provide a natural starting point for several theoretical extensions, such as multi-pump generalizations, the multi-photon Rabi model \cite{Bertet2002}, and Hamiltonian engineering for quantum simulation of non-trivial gauge structures \cite{Goldman2014}, that we hope to investigate in future work.